HuntsmanCancerInstitute/MultiRepMacsChIPSeq/applications.md

 	  Differential
-		--min <float>           Set the minimum value to keep in input (0) --keepdiff              Keep the differential file
+		--min <float>           Set the minimum value to keep in input (0) --scale <float>         If necessary, optional scaling factor for RPM files only used for converting input, not output --keepdiff              Keep the differential file

 	  Re-call peaks (optional)